avaneev/prvhash/README.md

 coming up with this solution was accompanied with a lot of trial and error.
 It was especially hard to find a better "hashing finalization" solution.

-	lcg ^= msgw; // Mix in message entropy into the system.
+	lcg ^= msgw; // Mix in message entropy into the system (for security, only lower half should be used).
 	Seed += lcg; // Internal entropy mixing.
 	Seed *= lcg - ~lcg; // Multiply random by random, assuring that no multiplication by zero takes place. lcg += ~Seed; // Internal entropy mixing.